 - architect (n.)

-- "person skilled in the art of building, one who plans and designs buildings and supervises their construction," 1560s, from Middle French architecte, from Latin architectus, from Greek arkhitekton "master builder, director of works," from arkhi- "chief" (see archon) + tekton "builder, carpenter," from PIE root *teks- "to fabricate, to make; to weave" (see texture (n.)).
+- "person skilled in the art of building, one who plans and designs buildings and supervises their construction," 1560s, from Middle French architecte, from Latin architectus, from Greek arkhitekton "master builder, director of works," from arkhi- "chief" (see archon) + tekton "builder, carpenter," from PIE root *teks- "to weave," also "to fabricate."

 Rendered in Old English as heahcræftiga "high-crafter."
 Middle English had architectour "superintendent."
 Extended sense of "one who plans or contrives" anything is from 1580s.